dendersen/universalParallelizer/universalParallelizer/readme.md

 this will end the thread and free all resources the thread used

 this will not free the memory used by the thread handle/pointer, or the data provided to the thread

+## thread pointer

+for a thread pointer use the type "Uthread_t" this is a universal type that maps to the underlying operating system thread pointer/handle type

+for most (if not all) functions that use a Uthread, please don't use the pointer unless need to send more than one thread at a time